The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Power Spectrum: Effective Field Theory

-$P_{\textmd{1-loop}}(k)$ is the one-loop correction to the linear power spectrum in SPT and $c_{s(1)}^2$ is the so-called speed of sound which determines the magnitude of the counterterm introduced by EFT of LSS at the one-loop level. $P_{\textmd{1-loop}}(k)$ is given by \citep{Hertzberg_2014}
+$P_{\textmd{1-loop}}(k)$ is the one-loop correction to the linear power spectrum in SPT, $D_1(z)$ is the linear growth function defined as $\delta(k,z) = D_1(z) \delta(k,0)$, $k_{\textrm{NL}}$ is the non-linear scale at which $\delta(k,0)$ becomes of the order of unity, and $c_{s(1)}^2$ is the so-called one-loop speed of sound\footnote{Despite being referred to as "speed," the parameter does not possess the dimension of length per time.
+In fact, it is the \textit{dimensionless} speed of sound, obtained by multiplication of the factor $k^2/{{\cal H}_0}^2$ \citep[see,][for more details]{Hertzberg_2014}.} parameter that determines the magnitude of the counterterm introduced by EFT of LSS at the one-loop level. $P_{\textmd{1-loop}}(k)$ is given by \citep{irresummed}

 where

 and